dataguy2020/documentation/SIMP/README.md

     ```

 ###Install the SIMP Server
-1. Selec tthe simp-adpater package appropriate for the version of puppet you will be using
+1. Select tthe simp-adpater package appropriate for the version of puppet you will be using
     - simp-adapter-foss = FOSS Puppet
     - simp-adapter-pe = Enterprise Puppet